 - fresh ginger

 Cornstarch is pure starch and flour still has proteins and fiber in it.
-That is the reason flour works for bread but you can’t make bread out of just cornstarch.
 Also, cornstarch works way better at absorbing water, which is why it causes the sauce to thicken.

-Also, using cornstarch creates the sort of glossy appearance that makes the meatballs look much more appetizing.
+Also, using cornstarch creates the sort of glossy appearance that makes the them look much more appetizing.
 And who doesn’t want a tasty AND gorgeous meatball?

-Pour the pineapple ginger glaze over the frozen meatballs, stir to coat them evenly, and cover.
+Step three: Pour the pineapple ginger glaze over the frozen meat balls, stir to coat them evenly, and cover.
 Cook on low for 2 hours.
 This will give you a slightly thickened sweet and sour glaze that sticks to your meatballs like a grass skirt to sweaty legs!